MillironX/cowcalf-rumen-metagenomic-pipeline/README.md

 Create a directory with all forward- and reverse- read files in it, named as `<SAMPLEID>_R1_001.fastq.gz` for forward-reads and `<SAMPLEID>_R2_001.fastq.gz` for reverse-reads.
-Add a [QIIME2-compatible metadata file][qiime2-metadata] named `metadata.tsv`, text files containing the minimum and maximum rarefaction values names `rarefaction.min.txt` and `rarefaction.max.txt` and copy all of the code files into it.
+Add a [QIIME2-compatible metadata file][qiime2-metadata] named `metadata.tsv`, and copy all of the code files into it.
 It should look like

 ```plaintext
 .